- Special boss battles that at gyms

 Pokemon Go raid eggs will only spawn between 5:30am and 7:45pm local time.
 This means the time raid bosses will be available is 6:30am to 9:30pm, once an egg has hatched.
 This is because Niantic doesn't want players roaming the streets in the middle of the night, for obvious reasons.
 You can however join remote raids in different timezones, provided you have a friend that can invite you and you have a Remote Raid Pass.

 Every Wednesday, from 6pm to 7pm local time, will be Raid Hour.
 This is when most, if not all, gyms in the vicinity will spawn level five raids with whichever legendary Pokemon is in eggs at the time.
 This changes frequently, so make sure you check

 Pokemon Go raid tips

-For the level five raids, you need to enlist the help of a few buddies.
+Level 5 and Mega Raids are where the difficulty comes in and where many trainers are needed to take it down.
 These raids can range from around 30,000 boss CP to 50,000, and you will not be able to complete them solo.
 This is where you'll be able to catch legendary Pokemon and other exclusives, depending on which Pokemon are in the current raid pool.

 Make sure you stock up on potions and learn the counters for whichever Pokemon Go raid boss you're up against, so you can create your party appropriately.
 If you don't have any strong counters, go for some all-round versatile beasts; Tyranitar and Dragonite are two good examples.
 Best of luck!